-David spent his childhood in the Lancashire village of Burscough and then went on to study physics at the Schuster Laboratories of the University of Manchester where he obtained his PhD for research in molecular photophysics.
-After holding a Temporary Lectureship at Manchester he moved into industry working on high-resolution organic mass spectrometry with VG Micromass Ltd. He subsequently moved to Strathclyde as a lecturer and was appointed to a Chair in 1993.
+David spent his childhood in the Lancashire village of Burscough and then went on to study physics at the Schuster Laboratories of the University of Manchester where he obtained his PhD in molecular photophysics.
+After holding a lectureship appointment in the Physics Department at Manchester he moved into industry working on high-resolution organic mass spectrometry with VG Micromass Ltd. He subsequently moved to Strathclyde and was appointed to a Chair in 1993.

-Other external appointments include in 1999 the Sir C V Raman Endowment Visiting Chair at the University of Madras, in 2000 a Visiting Professorship at Kyoto Institute of Technology and, from 2002, the Visiting Chair of Applied Physics at the Czech Technical University, Prague.
+Other external appointments include in 1999 the Sir C V Raman Endowment Visiting Chair at the University of Madras, in 2000 a Visiting Professorship at Kyoto Institute of Technology, and since 2002 the Visiting Chair of Applied Physics at the Czech Technical University, Prague.
+In 2014 he was appointed to the Green Honors Visiting Chair at Texas Christian University, Fort Worth.
 Previously he has held research fellowships from the Royal Society, the Engineering and Physical Sciences Research Council, the Nuffield Foundation and the Japanese Society for the Promotion of Science.
 He is a Fellow of the Institute of Physics, the Royal Society of Chemistry and the Royal Society of Edinburgh.

-In 2010 David was appointed European Editor of the Institute of Physics journal Measurement Science and Technology and in 2012 appointed as its Editor in Chief.
-Also in 2012 David was appointed joint Editor-in-Chief of the new Institute of Physics journal Methods and Applications in Fluorescence.
+In 2010 David was appointed European Editor of the Institute of Physics journal Measurement Science and Technology and in 2012 appointed as its Editor-in-Chief.
+Also in 2012 David was appointed joint founding Editor-in-Chief of the new Institute of Physics journal Methods and Applications in Fluorescence.
 He has served on the Editorial Board of SPIE’s Journal of Biomedical Optics since its launch in 1995.